Chameh96/Project-2/README.md

 ## Future Features + Key Learning:

 I learnt a valuable lesson in teamwork and the pace I can work at when under tight time constraints, but also I learnt to trust in my own capabilities.

+Also a massive key learning was Git & Github for version control - our first time practising remote collaboration in this way, good experience.